 Using QR-codes to send email (to a friend)

 In addition to driving mobile engagement, QR codes can even be used to track back to email communication, once again bridging the gap between the two media.
-Easy-to-use QR code generators can take any email message and convert it to a code that can be placed anywhere, in print or online.
+An easy-to-use QR code generator can take any email message and convert it to a code that can be placed anywhere, in print or online.